dmay/amazon-q-developer-cli/planning/mvp-webui/mvp-webui-0-scope.md

 ## Tasks Included

-### 2.1: Web UI with Minimal Worker Presentation

----

 ## Task 2.1: Web UI with Minimal Worker Presentation

 ### Current State

 **Reference Implementation:**
-- Reference web UI exists at `/Volumes/workplace/web-q/`
+- Reference web UI (both Ui and backend API) exists at `/Volumes/workplace/web-q/`
 - Contains public/ folder with static assets
 - Contains src/ folder with frontend code
 - Provides design patterns and UI components
+- **IMPORTANT** You MUST review and analyze provided exmple at `/Volumes/workplace/web-q/` - identify its API and UI implementation.
+It is very close ideologically to what we want to get, except we don't need to deal with showing terminal in web

 **Agent Environment:**
 - EventBus supports multiple UI subscribers